What is IOSS and why do I need it?

-If you’re a non-EU business selling goods valued at up to 150EUR¹ to customers in the EU, there are some important changes taking effect from 01 July 2021.
+If you’re a non-EU business selling goods valued at up to 150EUR² to customers in the EU, some important changes came into effect on 1 July 2021.

-These changes will mean that there will no longer be an exemption for parcels valued up to 22EUR and therefore all the goods you are selling will now be subject to VAT, calculated at the local rate of the country your customer is based in.
+These changes mean that there will no longer be an exemption for parcels valued up to 22EUR.
+Therefore all goods you sell are now subject to VAT, calculated at the local rate of the country your customer is based in.

-Selling to customers in lots of different EU countries could get quite complicated quickly, which is why the EU has introduced a scheme called the “Import One Stop Shop” (IOSS).
+Selling to customers in two or more EU countries, and filing returns in those countries, is more complicated than selling in just one, which is why the EU has introduced a scheme called the “Import One Stop Shop” (IOSS).

-IOSS allows you to register with just one of the 27 EU tax authorities, and to submit one monthly IOSS VAT return in a way that allows the right payment of VAT across the other EU tax authorities where your customers are based.
-Getting IOSS ready is estimated to take 5 - 7 weeks² so businesses need to act quickly to meet the 01 July deadline.
+IOSS allows you to register with just one of the 27 EU tax authorities, and to submit one monthly IOSS VAT return with the correct VAT payments made automatically by the IOSS Scheme across the other EU tax authorities where your customers are based.

-We've developed a service that helps take the complexity out of this scheme, so that you can stay focussed on keeping your customers happy and your business running smoothly.
-We'll get you set up and registered for IOSS and prepare and submit your monthly IOSS VAT returns, dealing with all queries that arise along the way.
+Our IOSS service reduces the complexity of this scheme, so that you can stay focussed on keeping your customers happy and your business running smoothly.

 How can our IOSS service help you?

-Act fast to meet the 01 July deadline: how to get IOSS ready in 5 - 7 weeks²
+Act fast: how to get IOSS ready in 2 weeks³

 What are my other options if I don't want to register for IOSS?

-For businesses who only send a very small number of parcels to the EU each year, it may be better to consider a 'pay per parcel' solution whereby a third party acts as the deemed reseller - allowing you to use their IOSS number to send parcels to customers located in the EU.
+For businesses who only send a very small number of parcels to the EU each year, it may be better to consider the Taxamo Assure solution whereby Taxamo act as a 'deemed reseller' - allowing you to use their IOSS number to send parcels to customers located in the EU.

 If you have no solution at all in place, your EU customers will have to pay the correct VAT plus handling / clearance fees before they can receive their parcel.
 This could result in your customers refusing delivery of the goods, especially if they weren’t aware about this cost when they made the purchase.
 If customers refuse delivery this could increase the risk of your goods getting lost in transit and cause additional costs.